pjmartos/struts2/README.md

 The negotiation plugin honors the Accept request header in order to return an appropriate response back to the client; that is, in order to obtain a representation in JSON, XML, etc for a given resource, is no longer necessary, nor recommended, to append a suffix .json, .xml, etc to the URI, as promoted by the struts2-rest-plugin.
 Instead, you are expected to include the Accept request header with a comma-separated list of the content types you'd like the response content to be delivered in, in order of preference.
 If no server-side handlers exist for none of the given content types, then the server must return a representation of the requested resource in any content type it supports.

-To configure a handler for a given content type, you just need to declare a constant in a struts.xml file.
+The classic struts2-rest-plugin includes handlers for the HTML, JSON and XML data types, named <b>html</b>, <b>json</b> and <b>xml</b>, respectively.
+To configure a handler for one of these content types, you just need to declare a constant in a struts.xml file.
 The next example shows the minimal set-up necessary to define the handler which will satisfy requests expecting a response in JSON format (application/json):

 <pre>&lt;struts>
     &lt;constant name="struts.rest.negotiation.handlerOverride.application/json" value="json" />
 &lt;/struts></pre>

-The classic struts2-rest-plugin includes handlers for the HTML, JSON and XML data types, named <b>html</b>, <b>json</b> and <b>xml</b>, respectively.
  In case you need to override the existing handlers or provide a custom one, you need to declare a corresponding bean, and a constant pointing to it.
 In the following example we declare a handler for the datatype application/whatever:

 <pre>&lt;struts>
     &lt;constant name="struts.rest.negotiation.handlerOverride.application/whatever" value="foo" />